 Education Workgroup

-The Education Workgroup enables students in the region to graduate with the knowledge and skills to act responsibly to protect and restore their local watershed.
+The Education Workgroup seeks to enable students to graduate with the knowledge and skills they need to protect and restore their local watershed.

 Meetings